MOZGIII/Statistics/README.md

 # Statistics

 This thing allows you to automatically generate some PDFs.
-Who knows what they came from, but some people find them useful.
+Who knows where they came from, but some people find them useful.

 ## Installation